tobiasjc/Jekyll-noDev/_posts/2019-07-22-DataScienceGameFinalist.md

 ---
-title: "2017 Data Science Game Finalist"
+title: "Data Science Game 2017 Finalist"
 author: "José Tobias"
 description: "10th place in between more than 145 teams around the world and 46 days of comeptition"
 layout: post